Annual statement - 2020

 Governors undertake the following individual responsibilities within

-A vision statement (see school Prospectus) and the ethos of the school is determined at the start of the school year and a school development plan and budget are also agreed.
+A vision statement (see school Prospectus) and the ethos of the school is reviewed and agreed at the start of the school year and a school development plan and budget.
 Governors receive progress reports at each subsequent meeting, along with the

-Other objectives included successfully retaining the green flag, (championed by the schools eco-committee who made a presentation to the full meeting of the governing body), retaining the Dyslexia quality mark and investigating options available to the school in terms of collaboration.
-In this regard, the governors set up a small strategy group to keep the matter under constant review in view of both the national and local changes and policies.
+Other objectives included successfully retaining the green flag, (championed by the schools eco-committee), retaining the Dyslexia quality mark and investigating options available to the school in terms of collaboration.

 The desire by all associated with the school is to achieve outstanding teaching for all.
 The monitoring and peer review systems along with continuing professional development instigated by the Headteacher, and embraced by all staff has been

-Particular interest has also been given to ensure Pupil Premium and PE and Sports Premium funding are employed to maximum benefit.
+A particular interest by Governors is given at each meeting to ensure Pupil Premium and PE and Sports Premium funding are employed to maximum benefit.
 These two funding streams are reviewed at every meeting, in order to be satisfied that they are reaching the children most in need.

 The continuing development of ‘Mission Possible’ is applauded by the governing body, particularly in the way it involves the children in their own learning, both as individuals and in teams and equips them with the skills they will need for the future and for life.
 It is a welcome development that the achievements of the classes are shared with staff and parents at assemblies throughout the year.